 The first time you take them to a large body of water, whether it's a pool or a lake, it's important that you go in with them.
 This will show them that it's safe to get in the water, and you can make the experience a fun game.

-If they are hesitant to follow you, then grab a toy or some tasty treats to further coax them into the water.
+If they are hesitant to follow you, then grab handles a toy, or some tasty treats to further coax them into the water.
 Measure your dog may take some practice steps before getting all the way in.